brener-leite/fake-store/README.md

 ## scripts

-Run this follow command to run this project on your local server:
+Run the following command to run this project on your local server:

 ### `npm start`